awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

 1. In **Code**, find the name of the file you added from your local computer\.
 Choose it to browse the code in the file, and then browse the rest of the repository and start using its features\.

-   For more information, see [Getting Started with AWS CodeCommit ](getting-started-cc.md)\.
+   For more information, see [Getting started with AWS CodeCommit ](getting-started-cc.md)\.